mdw223/slice325/README.md

 ## Add a new course section

+- NOTE: Only the `content` and `static` folders are needed to add new course content.
+All content under the `public` folder is generated automatically by Hugo during the build process.
+Adding content to the `public` folder manually will be overwritten during the next build.
 - Create a new folder under `content/new-course/` add sections as needed.
 - Each section should have an `_index.md` file with the appropriate front matter.
 - Use existing sections as a reference for structure and formatting.